kinde-oss/kinde-nodejs-sdk/docs/OrganizationsApi.md

   'sort': "sort_example", // String | Field and order to sort the result by.
   'pageSize': 56, // Number | Number of results per page.
 Defaults to 10 if parameter not sent.
   'nextToken': "nextToken_example", // String | A string to get the next page of results if there are more results.
-  'code': "code_example" // String | The organization's code.
+  'code': "code_example", // String | The organization's code.
+  'permissions': "permissions_example" // String | Filter by user permissions
 };
 apiInstance.getOrganizationUsers(opts, (error, data, response) => {
   if (error) {